GSA/digitalgov.gov/content/news/2022/10/2022-10-11-celebrating-hispanic-and-latinx-heritage-month-at-tts-an-intersection-of-identity-and-public-service.md

 **What is something you find yourself constantly explaining about Latinx identity?**

 We don’t all speak Spanish, or the same dialect of Spanish.
 That doesn’t make you more or less Latinx.

+{{< img-right src="hhm-2022-austin" >}}

+**A picture is worth a thousand words, what photograph or image best represents your cultural connection?**

+This is a photo of me as a baby with my grandpa in 1987.
+We are both smiling as he plays the guitarrón and I try to dance.
+In addition to serving in the U.S. Army Reserve and working in civil service until retirement, my grandpa was a mariachi.
+He played a number of string instruments and sang in mariachi bands at large formal events, religious services, and tourist attractions well into his 80s until he passed away from COVID-19 complications in 2020.

 **How do you show up as Latinx?
 Why is that important to you?**